pingcap/docs/tispark/tispark-user-guide.md

 + Hardware configuration
  - For general purposes, please refer to the TiDB and TiKV hardware configuration [recommendations](https://github.com/pingcap/docs/blob/master/op-guide/recommendation.md#deployment-recommendations).
  - If the usage is more focused on the analysis scenarios, you can increase the memory of the TiKV nodes to at least 64G.
-If using Hard Disk Drive (HDD), it is recommended to use at least 8 disks.

 + TiKV parameters (default)